 3D virtual tours are a win-win for both sellers and buyers

 While real estate photography tells you the story of a house from the most attractive point of view (the goal of every photographer is to produce images that attract the largest number of buyers – as it should be-), 3D virtual tours tell you the same story while maintaining a neutral point of view.
 This means that they show everything you need to know about a home.

-For some realtors this is a problem though.
+For some realtors, this is a problem though.
 Their objection is that many buyers decide not to visit a home when they realize that it doesn’t offer what they are looking for.
-This, however, is not a bad thing, on the contrary, it is a very good thing because it auto-select only the buyers who are really interested to see the house in person and eventually make an offer.
-The result is a considerable time (and stress) saver not only for the buyers and their agent but also for the sellers and their agent.
-Besides, with each virtual tour it is possible to order a floor plan of the house, which is undoubtedly an added value in terms of marketing and promotion.
+This, however, is not a bad thing, on the contrary, it is a very good thing because it auto-selects only the buyers who are really interested to see the house in person and eventually make an offer.
+The result is a considerable time (and stress) saver not only for the buyers and their agents but also for the sellers and their agents.
+Besides, with each virtual tour, it is possible to order a floor plan of the house, which is undoubtedly an added value in terms of marketing and promotion.